gary9204/StuckFactsheet/doc/source/guide/intro.rst

 and groups.
 You can view the structures you construct in a variety of formats and check their properties.

-.. warning:: The text after this point is under review.
-Portions of
-    the text are inaccurate and incomplete.

 A Factsheet application document is called a *factsheet.*  A factsheet consists of a hierarchy of *topics.*  Each topic includes a collection of *facts* about the specific subject.
 The set of integers module 6 is an